Mortgage Origination Fee Guide 2026: Complete Guide to Lender Fees

 Can I roll origination fees into my loan?

 Yes, you can typically finance origination fees by adding them to your loan amount.
 This increases your monthly payment but reduces upfront cash needed at closing.
+On a $400K loan with $4,000 in origination fees, rolling them in adds about $24/month to your payment at 7% interest.

 Do all lenders charge origination fees?